CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Implementation and verification

 Initially, as the data is contiguous along the X axis, each process first performs a 1D FFT along it.
 For all the nodes to have the $Y$ dimension locally available, a global transpose is required.
 It then takes global transpose and performs 1D FFT along the $Y$ axis.
 At this stage, to swap the X and Y axis, all-to-all communication between processes within the same row of the virtual communication grid takes place.
 It again performs global transpose and 1D FFT along the $Z$ axis.
 This global transpose is required for the nodes to have the $Z$ dimension locally available.
 Here, all-to-all communication between processes within the same column of the virtual communication grid is required to swap the data along the $Y$ and $Z$ axis.

-OpenMP is used for overlapping compute and memory I/O with communication operations.
-The implementation uses two threads as seen in figure \ref{Overlap}(b) with one thread dedicated for MPI communication.
+Threading is used for overlapping compute and memory I/O with communication operations.
+This implementation uses two threads as seen in figure \ref{Overlap}(b) with one thread dedicated for MPI communication.
 While one thread is executing the application, if communication is demanded, it is handled by the other thread.
 Here, we define an iteration parameter $K$ to handle the trade-off between size of overlapping computation and memory I/O chunk with the communication calls.
-With a small value of $K$, we can overlap large chunk of compute and memory I/O operations with the communication calls, which results into less communication overhead.
-If the value of parameter $K$ gets large, we can overlap smaller chunks of compute and memory I/O operations with the communication, which results into more number of communication calls.
+With a small value of $K$, we can overlap a large chunk of compute and memory I/O operations with the communication calls, which results in less communication overhead.
+If the value of parameter $K$ gets large, we can overlap smaller chunks of compute and memory I/O operations with the communication, which results in more number of communication calls.
 Thus we should find an optimum value of $K \ge 1$ to achieve high performance.

 For optimizing the code execution, various techniques such as function inlining and vectorization is used wherever possible.
 For checking the performance with different implementation approaches, code was implemented for various combinations of compute and communication options.
 These options include: